richardreiter/the-fast-supper/README.md

 - __Delete Blog Post page__

   - If the user is logged in as an admin, they are able to delete any of the Blog posts (both from the front and backend), simply by clicking on the "Delete" link at the blog post's header.
-  - The page displays the selected post for deletion's title, a warning message and two buttons (delete, back home).
+  - The page displays the title of the post for deletion, a warning message and two buttons (delete, back home).
     ![Delete Post](media/images/tfs-delete-post-page.png)